department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 **You’re in:** Class III

-**You may qualify for:** Dental care to treat the oral conditions that a VA dental care provider concludes are directly making your service-connected health condition worse.
+**You may qualify for:** Dental care to treat the oral conditions that a VA dental care provider concludes are directly making your service-connected health condition worse

 </div>
 </li>